gmdavef/sca-scripts/README.md

     VERACODE_API_KEY_SECRET=<YOUR_API_KEY_SECRET>

 ## generate_notice_file.py ##
 A script that generates a License Notice file (sometimes called an Attribution Report) for an application that has been scanned by Veracode SCA.
 This helps to comply with open source licenses, which require documenting the terms under which open source components have been made available.
 Plain text is the only file format supported at this time.
+Works with SCA upload scans currently (not agent-based scans).

 **Usage**